SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

-	  DISTANCE - computes distance between the given ellipsoid (or array of ellipsoids) to the specified object (or arrays of objects): vector, ellipsoid, hyperplane or polytope.
+	  DISTANCE - computes distance between the given ellipsoid (or array of ellipsoids) to the specified object (or arrays of objects): vector, ellipsoid, hyperplane or Polyhedron.

 	  Input:
 	    regular:
 	        ellObjArr: ellipsoid [nDims1, nDims2,..., nDimsN] -  array of
 	           ellipsoids of the same dimension.
-	        objArray: double / ellipsoid / hyperplane / polytope [nDims1,
+	        objArray: double / ellipsoid / hyperplane / Polyhedron [nDims1,
-	            nDims2,..., nDimsN] - array of vectors or ellipsoids or hyperplanes or polytopes.
+	            nDims2,..., nDimsN] - array of vectors or ellipsoids or hyperplanes or polyhedrons.
 If number of elements in objArray is more than 1, then it must be equal to the number of elements in ellObjArr.